Forest of Customary Rights of La Teste-de-Buch: History

 In 1746, François-Alain Amanieu de Ruat signed a transaction granting ayant-pins ownership of the land and limiting the rights of usagers.
-Following protests from the usagers, a new agreement was concluded on June 16, 1759: the ayant-pins retained ownership of the land (as well as their cabins and resin, but still not the trees), while the usagers regained their free rights to wood.
+Following protests from the usagers, a new agreement was made on June 16, 1759: the ayant-pins retained ownership of the land, as well as their cabins and resin, but still not the trees, while the usagers regained their free rights to wood.
 The captal kept the rights to acorn gathering and grazing, along with the privilege of using wood for his château—despite it being located outside the territory, in Le Teich.

 It was under this contractual state that the French Revolution occurred.
 Some usagers then sought to have the forest, a former seigneurial property, become communal land.
 However, the arbitral tribunal, convened on 8 Fructidor Year II (August 25, 1794), dismissed their claim, arguing that the forest had not belonged to a noble since 1746.
 The tribunal confirmed the ownership of the ayant-pins and the servitudes imposed on them in favor of the usagers, which were inseparable from their ownership title.
 At that time, there were 104 parcels held by 38 families.

 In 1917, a new agreement was signed to govern the conditions for exploiting trees killed by natural disasters.
 This decision followed disputes between ayant-pins and usagers after a hurricane in 1897 and a fire in 1898.
 The agreement stipulated that the revenue from wood sales would be shared among the owners (50%), the municipalities of La Teste-de-Buch and Gujan (33%), and a syndical fund responsible for managing common affairs between usagers and ayant-pins (17%).

-Finally, various revisions were enacted in 1952, 1955, and 1977 (the latter limited to a five-year duration).
+Finally, various revisions were enacted in 1952, 1955, and 1977, the latter limited to a five-year duration.